shumwaymark/sentinelcam/docs/YingYangRanch_Changes.rst

 This setting selects the object tracking algorithm to use.

 ``dlib``
-  Use the dlib correlation tracker. *Recommended*.
+  Use the dlib correlation tracker. *Required for operation under OpenVINO*.

 The following subset of the OpenCV legacy contributed object trackers are also supported.